 (this Dream Sequence continues until the next scene heading) Dual-Dialogue is when two characters speak at the same time different words, written in two columns side by side.
-Note: Dual-Dialogue margins are a bit narrower than standard dialogue margins.
+Note: Dual-Dialogue margins are a bit narrower than standard Dialogue margins.
 For the first column, the Character Name starts 2 3/4" from the left, Parenthetical margins are 2 1/4" from the left and 4.5" from the right, Dialogue margins are 2" from the left and 4" from the right.
 For the second column, the Character Name starts 5 3/4" from the left, Parenthetical margins are 5 1/4" from the left and 1 1/4 from the right, and Dialogue margins are 5" from the left and 1" from the right.
 There is one blank line before the first Character Name in Dual-Dialogue (just like a regular Character Name).
 Example #1: Dual-Dialogue INT.
 FALCON'S VILLA - GUEST HOUSE - MORNING Alena, Gabriel, and the team wait for Eva to return from breakfast.
 Eva approaches, disappointment on her face.
 EVA Sorry.
 Spain's not ready for what you girls have to offer.
 Julitta and Alena jump in together.

 JULITTA ALENA Bullshit!
 Crap!
-Hell with them!

 Julitta defers to Alena

 ALENA

 Men making the rules.
 I refuse to let a bunch of old pricks dictate my future.
 We have skills.

+'Courage'

 Example #2: Dual-Dialogue

 JAN

 Like I was saying to Marty, Marty, I said, what's a guy like you doing in a retirement community like this?

 JAN BARBARA

 (continuing) Oh, that Martin, what a

-And Martin, he says, Jan, catch he is.
+catch he is.
 If I still

-Martin says, I don't get had you know what
+had you know what...

 it myself.

 Example #3: Dual-Dialogue

 INT.
 LIVING ROOM - DAY

 MAX JULIE

-I'm singing in the rain Stop it please, you're going

-Just singing in the rain to make me crazy with your
+I'm singing in the rain...
+Stop it please, you're going to make me crazy with your

-What a glorious feeling damn singing!
+What a glorious feeling... damn singing!

 I'm happy again.

 (humming, now) BILLY (O.S.)

-Hmm-hmmmm-hmm-hmm Could you shut the hell up!

-Hmm-hmmmm-hmm-hmm Some of us are trying not to
+Hmm-hmmm-hmm-hmm...
+Could you shut the hell up!
+Hmm-hmmmm-hmm-hmm...
+Some of us are trying not to Hmmm-hmmm-hmmmm... vomit here.

-Hmmm-hmmm-hmmmm vomit here.

-Hmm-hmmmm-hmm-hmm
+Hmm-hmmm-hmm-hmm-hm.

 Example #4: Dual-Dialogue

 EXT.
 GARDEN - DAY

 Frankie and Julie are in a heated argument.

 FREDA JULIE

 Get out of my life!
 I can't Don't you yell at me!
 I'll leave

 stand the sight of you any when I'm good and ready!

 more!!
 Tough!!